Walther Nehring: Career

 Nehring joined the military service on 16 September 1911 in the Infanterie-Regiment 152.
 He became a commissioned Leutnant on 18 December 1913.

 On 26 October 1940 he received command of the 18th Panzer Division at Chemnitz, which he commanded during the operations Barbarossa and Typhoon.
 The division led by Nehring stands accused of war crimes by numerous accounts.

 Nehring took command of the Afrika Korps in May 1942 and took part in the last major Axis offensive (Operation Brandung) of the Western Desert campaign and the subsequent Battle of Alam Halfa (31 August - 7 September 1942), during which he was wounded in an air raid.
-Between November and December 1942, he commanded the LXXXX Army Corps, the German contingent in Tunisia.
+Between November and December 1942, he commanded the XC Army Corps, the German contingent in Tunisia.

-After North Africa, Nehring was posted to the Eastern Front where he commanded first the XXIV Panzer Corps, and then from July to August 1944 the Fourth Panzer Army.
-Nehring then returned to the XXIV in August 1944 and led the Corps until March 1945 when he was made commander of the 1st Panzer Army.
-During 1944 he was also the commanding officer of the XXXXVIII Panzer Corps.
+After North Africa, Nehring was posted to the Eastern Front where he commanded first the XXIV Panzer Corps, and then from July to August 1944 the 4th Panzer Army.
+Nehring then returned to the XXIV Panzer Corps in August 1944 and led the Corps until March 1945 when he was made commander of the 1st Panzer Army.
+During 1944 he was also the commanding officer of the XLVIII Panzer Corps.

 Following the end of the war, Nehring wrote a comprehensive history of the German panzer forces from 1916 to 1945, Die Geschichte der deutschen Panzerwaffe 1916 bis 1945.
 He also wrote the foreword to Len Deighton's Blitzkrieg: From the Rise of Hitler to the Fall of Dunkirk.